-As part of the mammal reintroduction project taking place at Mt Gibson, AWC has established a 7,800 hectare feral-free area – the largest cat and fox-free area on mainland WA – into which at least 10 regionally extinct mammals will be reintroduced.
-This single property will therefore play a critical role in providing a secure future for around 14% of Australia’s nationally threatened mammals.
+As part of the mammal reintroduction project taking place at Mt Gibson, AWC has established a 7,838 hectare feral-free area – the largest cat and fox-free area on mainland WA – into which at least 10 regionally extinct mammals will be reintroduced.
+This single property will therefore play a critical role in providing a secure future for around 14 per cent of Australia’s nationally threatened mammals.

-Mt Gibson is located in a transitional vegetation zone called the “mulga-eucalypt line’ spanning the arid Eremean botanical province to the north-east and the moister South-west botanical province.
-Our analysis at the time of acquisition revealed that 9 of the 13 broad vegetation communities on Mt Gibson were either not represented in any national park or had less than 1% of their original distribution protected.
+Mt Gibson is located in a transitional vegetation zone called the ‘mulga-eucalypt line’ spanning the arid Eremean botanical province to the north-east and the moister south-west botanical province.
+Our analysis at the time of acquisition revealed that nine of the 13 broad vegetation communities on Mt Gibson were either not represented in any national park or had less than one per cent of their original distribution protected.

 Mt Gibson is a hotspot for acacias – 60 species have been confirmed so far, several of which are listed as threatened.
-In partnership with the WA Department of Parks and Wildlife, we have established new populations of two of the rarest acacias – Gibson Wattle (Acacia imitans) and Ninghan Wattle (Acacia unguicula) – by nurturing several hundred of them in a herbivore-free exclosure on the sanctuary.
+In partnership with the WA Department of Parks and Wildlife, AWC has established new populations of two of the rarest acacias – Gibson Wattle (Acacia imitans) and Ninghan Wattle (Acacia unguicula) – by nurturing several hundred of them in a herbivore-free area on the sanctuary.

 Every few years, when large downpours occur at the right time, Mt Gibson puts on a vivid floral display.
 There are about 25 species of grevilleas and hakeas and at least 20 species of eremophila.
-Dense carpets of multicoloured flowers form (60 Asteraceae species confirmed on the sanctuary so far), and hillsides are covered with myrtaceous shrubs with seasonal pink and white blossoms.
+Dense carpets of multicoloured flowers form (60 Asteraceae species confirmed on the sanctuary), and hillsides are covered with myrtaceous shrubs with seasonal pink and white blossoms.

-Even the invertebrate communities are impressive: on one early biological survey, over 100 species of native bees were collected by the South Australian Museum and, of these, 50 species were new to science.
+Even the invertebrate communities are impressive; on one early biological survey, more than 100 species of native bees were collected by the South Australian Museum and, of these, 50 species were new to science.